oroinc/documentation/user_guide/magento_channel_integration.rst

      - Description

    * - **Website***
-     - Mandatory field.
-The list of all the Websites available for the shop. *All Websites* option is chosen by default.
+     - The list of all the Websites available for the shop. *All Websites* option is chosen by default.
        You can edit the field value and choose one of the Websites available.
        Click "Sync website list" link if the list of Websites is outdated.